Pseudomonas aeruginosa: Prevention

 Probiotic prophylaxis may prevent colonization and delay onset of Pseudomonas infection in an ICU setting.
 Immunoprophylaxis against Pseudomonas is being investigated.

 The risk of contracting P. aeruginosa can be reduced by avoiding pools, hot tubs, and other bodies of standing water; regularly disinfecting and/or replacing equipment that regularly encounters moisture (such as contact lens equipment and solutions); and washing one's hands often (which is protective against many other pathogens as well).
-However, even the best hygiene practices cannot totally protect an individual against P. aeruginosa, given how common P. aeruginosa is in the environment.
+However, even the best hygiene practices cannot totally protect an individual against P. aeruginosa, given how common the organism is in the environment.

 Experimental therapies

 Phage therapy against P. aeruginosa has been investigated as a possible effective treatment, which can be combined with antibiotics, has no contraindications and minimal adverse effects.
 Phages are produced as sterile liquid, suitable for intake, applications etc.

 Phage therapy against ear infections caused by P. aeruginosa was reported in the journal Clinical Otolaryngology in August 2009.
+As of 2024, research on the topic is ongoing.

 Research

 In 2013, João Xavier described an experiment in which P. aeruginosa, when subjected to repeated rounds of conditions in which it needed to swarm to acquire food, developed the ability to "hyperswarm" at speeds 25% faster than baseline organisms, by developing multiple flagella, whereas the baseline organism has a single flagellum.
-This result was notable in the field of experimental evolution in that it was highly repeatable.P. aeruginosa has been studied for use in bioremediation and use in processing polyethylene in municipal solid waste.
+This result was notable in the field of experimental evolution in that it was highly repeatable.
+P. aeruginosa has been studied for use in bioremediation and use in processing polyethylene in municipal solid waste.

+Research on this bacterium's systems biology led to the development of genome-scale metabolic models that enable computer simulation and prediction of bacterial growth rates under varying conditions, including its virulence properties.

+In 2025, a strain of P. aeruginosa was identified that had gained the ability to produce an enzyme for the metabolism of the plastic polycaprolactone, commonly used in wound dressings and other medical equipment, enabling it to survive in sterile environments.
+The bacteria also demonstrated the ability to incorporate plastic into biofilm, increasing its resistance to antibiotics.